Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Analysis and Results

-The fit results are shown in Table \ref{tab:b2s_global} for different values of the scalar mass $M_S$.
-Also, to note the dependence of the results with the cut-off scale $\Lambda$, we have done the fit for $ \Lambda = 2, 1$ TeV, respectively.
-From the results, we note that the constraints from semi-leptonic $B \to K^{(*)}\mu^+\mu^-$ and $B_s \to \phi\mu^+\mu^-$ decays are relatively less stringent.
-Although a couple of data used in the fit are inconsistent with the respective SM predictions, the constraints on the NP parameters are very relaxed or practically unconstrained.
-This shows that the data on angular observables or the rates in these decays are not sensitive enough to the WCs $C_{S}^{(\prime)}$ and $C_{P}^{(\prime)}$ to put tight bounds.
-The allowed values of $c_s$, $c_p$ and $c_G$ could be of order $10^{-2}$ (in GeV$^{-1}$).
-Therefore, from now on, we will refer to the flavour observables, excluding these semi-leptonic $ b \to s \ell\ell$ observables.
+The fit results for various values of the scalar mass $M_S$ are presented in table~\ref{tab:b2s_global}.
+To examine the dependence on the cut-off scale $\Lambda$, we have performed the fits for $\Lambda = 2$ TeV and $\Lambda = 1$ TeV, respectively.
+From these results, it is evident that the constraints arising from the semileptonic decays $B \to K^{(*)}\mu^+\mu^-$ and $B_s \to \phi\mu^+\mu^-$ are relatively weak.
+Although some of the data included in the fit exhibit tension with the corresponding SM predictions, the resulting bounds on the new physics (NP) parameters remain quite relaxed, and in some cases, practically unconstrained.